Billington, Bedfordshire

 Billington is a civil parish in Bedfordshire about 3 mi south of Leighton Buzzard and not far from the Buckinghamshire border.
 There are two settlements: Little Billington (a hamlet in the west of the parish) and one that is now called Great Billington (straddling the A4146).
+At the 2021 census, the parish had a population of 359.

-At the 2001 census, the parish had a population of 632, although by the 2011 Census the population had fallen to 291.
 The name of the parish is recorded in 1196 as Billendon, and may come from Anglo-Saxon language Billan dūn = "hill of a man named Billa".
 Another theorized original meaning is "hill with a sharp ridge".

 The spelling Billyngdon appears in a legal record, dated 1440, where Hugh and Thomas Billyngdon of Billyngdon, Beds, gentlemen, are mentioned.

 The village is known for its high density of Travellers, who outnumber the settled community.
 This community live in privately owned, but permitted, sites in the village, three in Little Billington and one between Billington and the nearby village of Stanbridge.

 The centre of Great Billington is Billington Hill, on top of which is the small parish church.
 The church was originally a small mediaeval chapel; however, in the late 1860s it was enlarged to a church, and a rectory built next to it to house the first incumbent.
 This was when Billington was first recorded as a parish in its own right.
 The bell turret of the church (it has no tower) came to the church secondhand, from the church at nearby Linslade, which was being enlarged at the time.
 The interior of the church is very simple; a small stained glass window in the west wall commemorates Edward Bradshaw, the first rector.